18.104.22.168 Supporting a Rules-based World Order

 “…countries, including the United States, should find it in their self-interest to work with and through the UN, because they need that legitimacy for their own soft power.”

 “The UN has a great deal of soft power of its own.
 In other words, it is attractive, and that gives it a certain amount of power.
-What the UN can convey that is particularly important is legitimacy, an important part of soft power.”
+What the UN can convey that is particularly important is legitimacy…”

-Ron Paul wrote an article entitled I advocate the same foreign policy the Founding Fathers would, and asked:
+A policy of avoiding coercion can open the way for cooperation and fruitful trade relationships.
+Ron Paul wrote an article, I advocate the same foreign policy the Founding Fathers would, asking: